Azure Blob storage: hot, cool, and archive access tiers

 Cool and archive early deletion

-In addition to the per GB, per month charge, any blob that is moved into the cool tier (GPv2 accounts only) is subject to a cool early deletion period of 30 days, and any blob that is moved into the archive tier is subject to an archive early deletion period of 180 days.
+Any blob that is moved into the cool tier (GPv2 accounts only) is subject to a cool early deletion period of 30 days.
+Any blob that is moved into the archive tier is subject to an archive early deletion period of 180 days.
 This charge is prorated.
-For example, if a blob is moved to archive and then deleted or moved to the hot tier after 45 days, you will be charged an early deletion fee equivalent to 135 (180 minus 45) days of storing that blob in archive.
+For example, if a blob is moved to archive and then deleted or moved to the hot tier after 45 days, you'll be charged an early deletion fee equivalent to 135 (180 minus 45) days of storing that blob in archive.

-The following table shows a comparison of the hot, cool, and archive storage tiers.
+The following table shows a comparison of premium performance block blob storage, and the hot, cool, and archive access tiers.

 (Time to first byte)

-Blob Storage accounts support the same performance and scalability targets as general-purpose storage accounts.
-See Azure Storage Scalability and Performance Targets for more information.
+Blob storage accounts support the same performance and scalability targets as general-purpose v2 storage accounts.
+For more information, see Scalability and performance targets for Blob storage.

-In this section, the following scenarios are demonstrated using the Azure portal:
+In this section, the following scenarios are demonstrated using the Azure portal and PowerShell:

 Change the default account access tier of a GPv2 or Blob storage account